synadia-io/orbit.js/nhgc/README.md

 The library requires an ESM-compatible runtime (like a browser).
-If you want to use outside of a browser, it should be possible so long as your runtime allows using ESM modules and providing the necessary support or shims (fetch, EventSource).
+If you want to use outside of a browser, it should be possible so long as your runtime allows using ESM modules and provides the necessary support for `fetch` and `EventSource`.

 The open-source package registry [JSR](https://jsr.io), hosts packages.
 See [nhgc](https://jsr.io/@synadiaorbit/nhgc).